 MEPS HC and MPC data are collected under the authority of the Public Health Service Act.
-Data are collected under contract with Westat, Inc. Starting with the 2009 data, MPC data are collected by Research Triangle Institute.
-Data sets and summary statistics are edited and published in accordance with the confidentiality provisions of the Public Health Service Act and the Privacy Act.
+Data are collected under contract with Westat, Inc. Data sets and summary statistics are edited and published in accordance with the confidentiality provisions of the Public Health Service Act and the Privacy Act.
 The National Center for Health statistics (NCHS) provides consultation and technical assistance.